-1. Press and hold the "P" button while turning the Diameter/Function Knob until the display reads "P" "90", release the "P" button.
+1. Press the "P" button followed by rotating the shaft until the display reads " P" "90", release the "P" button.

-When activated the machine displays "--- ACH" for one second followed by "VAL tOP".
+When activated the machine displays " --- ACH---" for one second followed by 'PUT VAL tOP".
 This instructs the operator to rotate the wheel so the inflation valve is at 12 o'clock.
 See Figure 26.
-Press "P" to store the valve position, the display will then read "SPN 1 ".
+Press "P" to store the valve position, the display will then read ACH SPN 1 ".

-NOTE: The P button can be pressed more than once, every time the P button is pressed, the valve position is remembered by machine as a reference point.
+NOTE: THE P BUTTON CAN BE PRESSED MORE THAN ONCE.
+EVERY TIME THE P BUTTON IS PRESSED, THE VALVE POSITION IS REMEMBERED BY MACHINE AS AREFERENCE POINT.

-2. Lower the wheel guard to spin the wheel, when the shaft reaches the balancing speed, the display reads "ACH 1" accompanied with a short beep.

-3. After spinning the shaft brake engages and the display reads "tur tir" and "CrS tOP" alternatively.

-(1) The operator should turn the wheel and mark an X at the 12 o'clock when the valve is at the 6 o'clock position.
-Figure 27

-(2) Remove the wheel assembly from the balancer and deflate and rotate the tire on the rim so the valve points to the cross mark on tire as shown in Figure 28

-4. After inflating the tire and remounting on shaft, press P button.
-The machine displays "VAL tOP" again.
+- 2. Lower the wheel guard to spin the wheel, when the shaft reaches the balancing speed, the display reads -" -- ACH --- " accompanied with a short beep. - 3.
+After spinning the shaft brake engages and the display reads 'tur tir---" and 'CrS tOP---" alternatively. - (1) The operator should turn the wheel and mark an X at the 12 o'clock when the valve is at the 6 o'clock position.
+Figure 27 - (2) Remove the wheel assembly from the balancer and deflate and rotate the tire on the rim so the valve points to the cross mark on tire as shown in Figure 28 - 4.
+After inflating the tire and remounting on shaft press P Button.
+The machine displays 'PUT VAL tOP" again.
 Operator should turn the wheel so the valve is at 12 o'clock.
-Press the "P" button to program the valve position.

-Figure 26 - Step 1, valve top, press "P"
+Press the "P" button to program the valve posi- Figure 28 - Step 3, rotate tire on wheel so the valve and tion.

-NOTE: The "P" button can be pressed as often as necessary, with every press the machine updates the memory of the valve position.
+X mark line up.
+Rotate assembly to TDC, press "P".

+NOTE: THE "P" BUTTON CAN BE PRESSED AS OFTEN AS NECESSARY, WITH EVER Y PRESS THE MACHINE UPDATES THE MEMORY OF THE VALVE POSITION.
-5. The machine displays "SPN 2 ".
-Lower the wheel guard to spin the wheel, when the shaft reaches the balancing speed, machine displays "ACH 2" along with a beep.

-6. Once the spin cycle is complete, the display reads "CAL CUL" for one second.
+- 5. The machine displays " ACH SPN 2 ".
+Lower the wheel guard to spin the wheel, when the shaft reaches the balancing speed, machine displays "--- ACH ---" along with a beep. - 6.
+Once the spin cycle is complete, the display reads "CAL CUL ACH" for one second.
 Machine calculates the results based on the previous two spins.